russellcameronthomas/JavaECHO_command_line/README.md

 3. To run, type `java -jar JavaEcho.jar`, followed by any command line arguements

 ### Runtime Arguments
-Currently, there is only one argument: "-t N", where `N` is an integer between 0 and 11 that selects the input index (listed the table below).
+Currently, there is only one argument: `-t N`, where `N` is an integer between 0 and 11 that selects the input index (listed the table below).
 For example, to use "ulcers_1994" as input, enter:

 `java -jar JavaEcho.jar -t 1`